finbourne/lusid-sdk-java-preview/sdk/docs/CounterpartiesApi.md

 # **upsertCreditSupportAnnex**
 > UpsertSingleStructuredDataResponse upsertCreditSupportAnnex(upsertCreditSupportAnnexRequest)

-[EXPERIMENTAL] Upsert CSA.
-This creates or updates the data in Lusid.
+[EXPERIMENTAL] Upsert Credit Support Annex

-Update or insert CSA in a single scope.
+Update or insert Credit Support Annex in a single scope.
 An item will be updated if it already exists and inserted if it does not.
-The response will return the successfully updated or inserted CSA or failure message if unsuccessful                It is important to always check to verify success (or failure).
+The response will return the successfully updated or inserted Credit Support Annex or failure message if unsuccessful                It is important to always check to verify success (or failure).

 ### Example
 ```java